AviatrixSystems/Docs/HowTos/transit_firenet_workflow_aws.rst

 Step 4: Attach Spoke Gateways to Transit Network
 *******************************************************

-Transit and spoke gateways are deployed, next step is to connect them.
+Now that the Transit and spoke gateways are deployed, the next step is to connect them.

-1. Navigate to **MULTI-CLOUD TRANSIT -> Setup -> #6a Attach Spoke Gateway to Transit Network**
+1. Navigate to Multi-Cloud Transit -> Setup -> Attach/Detach -> #1 Attach Spoke Gateway to Transit Network.
 #.
 Select one spoke at a time and attach to the Transit Gateway.

 |attach_spk_trgw|